100mountains/bandfront/README.md

 The file is listed in `.gitignore`, so it will never be committed to the repository.
 This allows each installation to maintain its own private block list.

 - **Custom Styles and Scripts:**
   - Enqueues custom CSS for downloads UI.
-  - Enqueues and localizes JS for AJAX-powered bulk downloads.

 ---

 ## Installation